 Most business can do so legally – but there is a little bit of a complicated situation that arises with adding the GE Tax to your rent, services, or goods.
 The tax that you collect is taxed, so you are allowed to collect just a bit more than the tax itself to make up for it.
 Otherwise, you would end up out of pocket.
 It’s complicated.
 If you wish to learn more, please see:

-Oahu has a 0.5% surcharge added to the General Excise Tax
+As of 2019, most islands now have a surcharge added to the General Excise Tax

-For most of Hawaii, the General Excise tax is 4%.
-On Oahu, however, there is a 0.5% surcharge which is used by the Government for different reasons, including funding the rail project.
+For all of Hawaii, the General Excise tax is 4%.
+But on Oahu and Kauai there is a 0.5% surcharge and on the big island there is a 0.25% surcharge which is used by the Government for different reasons, including funding the rail project (Oahu only).

 Can GE Tax Be Used as a Tax Write Off?